McCoy leads Cardinals to decisive 23-13 win over Seahawks | Times Leader

 Wilson looked confused and indecisive, and didn’t get help from his receivers at times.
 Play calling didn’t help, with strange decisions to target Dallas and Penny Hart on key third downs in the second half.

-Seattle seemed to get the break it needed midway through the third quarter.
-Sidney Jones intercepted McCoy and returned the pick to the Arizona 11.
+Seattle seemed to get a break when Sidney Jones intercepted McCoy and returned the pick to the Arizona 11 in the third quarter.
 But after a lengthy review, officials ruled the ball hit the ground and the interception was overturned.
 Arizona punted — a 67-yard difference in field position for Seattle.

-Seattle punted on five of its first seven possessions and Wilson was sacked four times, 2½ coming from Chandler Jones.

-Seattle rookie CB Tre Brown appeared to suffer a significant knee injury late in the first half.
+Seattle rookie CB Tre Brown suffered a patellar tendon injury to his knee late in the first half.
 Brown was down for several minutes and limped directly to the locker room.
 The Seahawks were already without starting CB D.J.
 Reed, who was inactive.

-Seattle RB Rashaad Penny ran for 18 yards on the first play and immediately went to the injury tent.
-He never saw the field again in the first half, but returned at the start of the third quarter.
+Seattle RB Rashaad Penny ran for 18 yards on the first play and immediately went to the injury tent with a hamstring injury.
+He returned briefly in the second half.

 Cardinals: Arizona is on its bye next week.